apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

     FS' = FS where data(path) == cache

-After the call returns, the data MUST be already visible to all.
+After the call returns, the data MUST be visible to all new callers of `FileSystem.open`.

+There is no requirement or guarantee that clients with an existing `DataInputStream` created by a call to `(FS, path)` will see the updated data, nor is there a guarantee that they *will not* in a current or subsequent read.

 ### <a name="Syncable.hsync"></a>`Syncable.hsync()`

-Similar to POSIX `fsync`, save the data in client's user buffer all the way to the disk device (but the disk may have it in its cache).
+Similar to POSIX `fsync`, this call saves the data in client's user buffer all the way to the disk device (but the disk may have it in its cache).

-That is, it is a requirement for the underlying FS To save all the data to the disk hardware itself, where it is expected to be durable.
+That is: it is a requirement for the underlying FS To save all the data to the disk hardware itself, where it is expected to be durable.

 #### Preconditions